Ingredients Lists

 • avoid potential irritant or allergic reactions.

-2. Products such as nail polish that come in a wide variety of shades may be able to list all the colours under used in the product line under the title ‘May contain’.
+2. Products such as nail polish that come in a wide variety of shades may be able to list all the colours under used in the entire product line under the title ‘May contain’.

 3. Fragrances and perfumes (which are complex formulations) may be listed simply as ‘fragrance’ or ‘perfume’.